nvi-inc/fs-vgos/fs-vgos.md

 -   Complete the maser offset value by looking at the maser counter in the maser room.

--   In the "to" email address field, send it to `ivs-vgos-ops@ivscc.gsfc.nasa.gov`
+-   In the "to" email address field, send it to `ivs-vgos-ops@lists.nasa.gov`

 -   Enter a brief comment, include weather information.